 The Undergraduate Assistant is available to answer questions you may have about FAH programs (eg., do I have enough credits for my FAH major?
 Should I take an internship course?)
 Drop in or email to make an appointment.
 Office hours are Mondays, Tuesdays, Thursdays, and Fridays, 10:00 am–5:00 pm (closed on Wednesdays).
 The Undergraduate Assistant is also available until 5:30 pm by appointment only.

 The Undergraduate Associate Chair is available to answer questions that are academic in nature, and to assess courses for transfer credit or study abroad.
-Office hours during the Fall semester are Wednesdays, 10:00 am–noon, and at all other times by appointment.
+Please email the Associate Chair to set up an appointment.
+Associate Chair office hours are updated each semester; please check the website or contact the Undergraduate Assistant for the most up-to-date information.

 College Registrar’s offices exist to help with registration, enrolment and ACORN related questions, and to put you in touch with resources for personal, financial, and academic skills counselling